 - Oxygenation: Since hibernating aquatic turtles require high oxygen levels in the water, some method of adding supplemental oxygen is a good idea.
 Running a pump (to keep water moving) or air pump can increase oxygen levels in the water.

 - Water De-Icers and Heaters: Pond supply companies usually sell submersible heaters which can be used in the pond during winter.
 De-icers will usually prevent the pond from totally freezing over, which can help with oxygenation as well as make the pond safer.
-A water temperature around about 50 F seems to be the best for hibernation.
+A water temperature of around about 50 F seems to be the best for hibernation.
 Avoid heaters that raise the temperature much above this as a cold and inactive turtle that is not at a low enough temperature to hibernate is likely to be severely stressed.

 - Someplace to Dig: As mentioned previously, aquatic turtles in the wild usually submerge themselves in sediment at the bottom of a body of water for hibernation.
 Make sure there is something on the bottom of the pond such as a layer of leaves to give the turtle something to dig into for hibernation.
 Some people even put a pan of sand or sand and soil mixed at the bottom for hibernation.
 Too much decaying plant matter can negatively impact water quality though, so be careful about having too much.